 Brown Recluse Spider

 The brown recluse spider, native to the United States, is found in Midwestern and Southern states.
 You can identify the spider by the dark violin marking on its back.
 It is less than one half inch long.
 The spider likes to hang out in undisturbed dark indoor and outdoor places.
 It is not aggressive, but will bite if disturbed.
 When you get bitten, you may not feel the bite, but after two to eight hours, a small blister appears, surrounded by a red swollen area.
 The swollen area may become bluish-grey and enlarge to almost 3 inches.
-The bite from a brown recluse spider may take a long time to heal.
+The bite from a brown recluse spider may take a long time to heal 1.

 Yellow Sac Spider

 Yellow sac spiders live outside and inside homes.
-They account for most spider bites, but bites are often misdiagnosed by health care providers as brown recluse spider bites, according to the Michigan State University Extension.
+They account for most spider bites, but bites are often misdiagnosed by health care providers as brown recluse spider bites, according to the Michigan State University Extension 1.
 They are small spiders, 1/8 to 3/8 inches long with a light yellow or beige body.
 The spiders usually hide by day and come out at night.

 Fire ants are 1/8 to 1/4-inch long and reddish-brown.
 They originated in South America, but now have spread and are prevalent in the southern part of the United States.
 Fire ants build large mounds in sunny locations in fields and gardens.
 When coming in contact with people or animals, they will attack, biting the skin repeatedly.